TYPO3-Documentation/TYPO3CMS-Guide-CommunityExpansionCommittee/Documentation/Stage-0-Introduction-to-TYPO3/Index.rst

 Practical goals
 ~~~~~~~~~~~~~~~

-By the end of this stage, you should have completed the following:
+By the end of this stage, you should have:

-* Published TYPO3 website with a deployment pipeline utilizing continuous deployment and continuous integration concepts in multiple stages.
-* Configured your computer to maintain and develop multiple TYPO3-based projects simultaneously
-* Established a clear procedure for major and minor upgrades to TYPO3
-* Established a clear procedure for implementing breaking changes in an existing TYPO3-based website environment
-* Created a my.typo3.org user and been in contact with the TYPO3 community through one or more available platforms
+* Watched real-world TYPO3 demonstrations and explored example websites
+* Seen the TYPO3 backend in action and observed how content is structured and managed
+* Reflected on potential use cases for TYPO3 in your own context or community